gamejolt/doc-help/src/enter-jam/index.md

 _Optional but recommended._

 - When you create a game page, it is hidden by default.
 A game will show up in the jam as long as the hashtag is in its description, even if the game page is hidden; however, it won't show up in the regular Game Jolt game listings.
-- Before you can unhide your page, it needs two more things: a thumbnail and a maturity rating.
-You can add these from the game's management page on your [dashboard](http://gamejolt.com/dashboard/).
+- Before you can publish your game page, your game needs two more things: a thumbnail and a maturity rating.
+You can add these from the game's overview page on your [dashboard](http://gamejolt.com/dashboard/).
 - When you're ready, click "Unhide your game."

 ![Publish Game](/enter-jam/unhide-link.png)